LMBDA-design/RGMIL/README.md

 ![image](https://github.com/user-attachments/assets/44f6a61b-bd1c-43a5-803e-7549b6360fe8)

-This replication result reflects similar model capacity close to the other experiments we have conducted and could be considered as a reference.
+This replication result reflects similar model capacity close to the other experiments we presented and could be considered as a reference.
 But still, incorporating the exploration of the relationship between instance labels and bag might also be a option.